Hi I'm Angela from Singapore.

 I write poems sometimes.

-Other times I post cute boys, pretty things/places and funny stuff.
+Other times I post cute people, pretty things/places and funny stuff.

 WWE, MPGiS, Friends, Whose Line is it Anyway, My Little Pony.and